orenbara/python-projects/tools/password_generator/README.md

 # Password Generator
-## This game was built during Python course in Udemy.
+## This tool was built during Python course in Udemy.
+* You can use it to store passwords locally in JSON format.
+* You can search for data
+* You can generate a random password for your records.

 # Requirements:
 * I used Python3.10 but it should run on older versions.